albertllousas/kata-minesweeper/README.md

 - Input file validation
 - Error handling
-- File input parser could be improved, at least make it recursive and tail call optimized
+- File input parser could be improved: at least make it recursive and tail call optimized
 - File output parser could be improved, at least make it recursive and tail call optimized
 - Add documentation
 - Add Logging